aishwarya-bm/trello_quora/README.md

 3. Check all the issues on the original repository.
 4. Work through the requirements in the issue

-## Config changes

-You will need to change the password and username as per your database configuration in these places -

-1. quora-api/src/main/resources/application.yaml
-2. quora-db/src/main/resources/config/localhost.properties

 (...more to come :clown_face:)